OpenTreeOfLife/peyotl/doc/phylesystem_ievo.md

 ---
 # Curation
 - Work in progress branch is created upon curation
-If study hasn't been edited by someone else, changes are automatically merged.
+- If study hasn't been edited by someone else, changes are automatically merged.
-Otherwise, merged changes are returned to curator to accept or reject
+- Otherwise, merged changes are returned to curator to accept or reject
 - Updates pushed to GitHub after each commit

----
-# Features
+## Features
  - Tracking curation attribution
-## Curation of phylogenies
- - Non-trivial effort
- - Taxonomic name recognition services
  - Some subjective choices, edits made by many in the community over time

 ---